 Retirement eligibility is based on age and service.
-Assumed to retire on the later of: (i) completion of current term; or (ii) end of term when first eligible for retirement (16 years of service credit or age 50 with 12 years of service credit).
+Members hired before December 6, 2016 are assumed to retire on the later of: (i) completion of current term; or (ii) end of term when first eligible for retirement (16 years of service credit or age 50 with 12 years of service credit).
+Members hired on or after December 6, 2016 are assumed to retire on the later of: (i) completion of current term; or (ii) end of term when first eligible for retirement (50 with 12 years of service credit).